bcorbettwalsh/CSC/README.md

-Source files for the crisis standards of care simulation.
+Source files for the crisis standards of care simulations.